Gregorio Weber International Prize in Biological Fluorescence

 Currently at the Seoul National University, School of Biological Sciences, Korea.

-Thesis Title: Single-molecule FRET study on the RecA-mediated DNA repair. - Dr. Felipe Mora-Bermúdez
+Thesis title: Single-molecule FRET study on the RecA-mediated DNA repair. - Dr. Felipe Mora-Bermúdez

 Currently at the Max Planck Institute of Molecular Cell Biology and Genetics, Dresden, Germany.

-Thesis Title: Quantitative analysis of the structural dynamics of mitotic chromosomes in live mammalian cells.
+Thesis title: Quantitative analysis of the structural dynamics of mitotic chromosomes in live mammalian cells.

 Selection Committees 2008